Updated on Dec. 30, 2021 by Riley Nisbet

 Practicing as a Surgeon

-American Association of Medical Colleges, in 2017, roughly 25,000 general surgery specialists were practicing in the U.S. The average annual salary for this population is $364,000, a number that continues to steadily rise year after year.
-Despite being in the 40th percentile of highest-paid physicians, 67% of general surgeons feel they should be paid more.
+In the U.S., the average salary for a general surgeon has steadily risen to $407,300.
+Despite being among highest-paid physicians, 67% of general surgeons feel they should be paid more.
 Long hours and may be to blame for these feelings with 25% percent of specialists in this area of medicine reporting burnout.

 Although studies indicate that 81% of general surgeons would choose the same specialization if they had the opportunity to begin their careers again, individuals looking to have success in the field must be detail-oriented and willing to give their time to the practice.
 General surgeons can expect to work between 50 and 60 hours weekly—this does not include hours for which they are on call.